thiodordelis/lazy-blog/README.md

-A simple blog engine made with CodeIngiter and Bootstrap.
+A simple blog engine made with CodeIgniter and Bootstrap.

 Live version can be found here http://blog.theodoros.info/